 Definition of Genotype

-Though it is not compulsory that same genotype will get expressed in the next generation, they may get variate or modified due to the environment and other conditions.
-For example, there is the slight difference in all organisms even if they belong to same species.
+Though it is not compulsory that the same genotype will get expressed in the next generation, they may get variate or modified due to the environment and other conditions.
+For example, there is a slight difference in all organisms even if they belong to the same species.